ReaZ0n23/Citra-Memory-Watcher/README.md

 - Anytime able to edit the table!
 Such as Add, Copy, ...
 ## Usage
 Place **MemoryWatcher** folder into **[folder has Citra.exe]\\scripting\\** folder.
-Then run this script after booted your some games.
+Then run citra.py and this script after booted your some games.